Meditation Classes In Sydney

 This type of meditation uses a repetitive sound to clear the mind.

-This my favorite type of meditation.
+This is my favourite type of meditation.
 Mantra meditation is prominent in many teachings, including Hindu and Buddhist traditions.
-It can be a word, phrase, or sound, such as the popular “Om.”
+It can be a word, phrase, or sound like the popular “Om.”
 It doesn’t matter if your mantra is spoken loudly or quietly.
 After chanting the mantra for some time, you will be more alert and in tune with your environment.
-This allows you to experience deeper levels of awareness.
+This allows you to experience more profound levels of awareness.

 6. Transcendental meditation